 Standard Edition

 Scanahand Version 3.0 added an enhanced template editor, improved font conversion, and a multilingual interface (English, German, French, or Dutch).
-The Premium Edition added a new signature template and the option to set the font style to regular, italic, bold, or bold italic to make a matching set of four type styles.
+The Premium Edition added a new signature template and the option to set the font style to regular, bold, or to make a matching set of four type styles.
 Version 3.1 — a free minor update for users of version 3.0 — further improves the font creation algorithm and adds an extreme setting for extra fine or smooth fonts.
 A default set of diacritical marks can be added automatically too if needed.

 Extended Templates

-Template EditorVersion 2.0 of Scanahand added a template with a second page for extended characters with accents.
+Version 2.0 of Scanahand added a template with a second page for extended characters with accents.
 The extended character set supports the following languages: English, German, French, Dutch, Italian, Danish, Swedish, Norwegian, Polish, Spanish, Portuguese, Basque, Estonian, Faeroese, Frisian, Irish, Galician, Hungarian, Icelandic, Albanian, and Esperanto.

 Users of the Standard Edition can explore the extra features provided by the template editor to decide if they want to upgrade.
 Please see the Comparison Chart to see the features included in each edition.